-Can I afford to buy a cow?
-You know my answer to that question, as we just recently welcomed Creme Brulee to our homestead.
-But since I like getting real about money on the homestead, I think it’s important to publicly talk about the financial side of this really big investment.
-And yes, a cow is a huge investment – in money, in infrastructure, in time and effort.
-But it’s also a huge investment in your homestead, your pasture, your community, and your family’s well-being.
+Can I afford to buy a family milk cow?
+We considered this question long and hard before we welcomed Creme Brulee to our homestead three years ago.
+I like getting real about money on the homestead, so I think it’s important to publicly talk about the financial side of this really big investment.
+And yes, a cow is a large investment – in money, in infrastructure, in time and effort.
+But it’s also a hugely positive investment in your homestead, your pasture, your community, and your family’s well-being.

 Brian and I looked seriously at our finances before purchasing a cow, as we would with any major purchase.
 We are able to get delicious raw cow’s milk from a family farm, as well as Amish-made butter and cheese.
 Did it make sense to buy a cow ourselves?
 Would our investment pay off?